Transition Program Overview

 - Housing: JEMfriends provides a home for each JEMyouth, throughout the time they are in the transition program.
 In these homes, the youth are able to connect with the JEMfriends community (other JEMyouth and JEMfriends staff and volunteers).
 JEMfriends’ staff also work directly with the youth on schedule management, basic living skills, conflict resolution, and other important areas.

-- Mentoring: Many of our JEMfriends volunteer specifically to mentor the JEMyouth by spending time with them, encouraging them, giving them advice, and answering their questions as they complete their program plans.
+- Mentoring: Many of our JEMfriends volunteers specifically to mentor the JEMyouth by spending time with them, encouraging them, giving them advice, and answering their questions as they complete their program plans.

 - Life Skills Training: Life Skills Training sessions include instruction on topics such as resume writing and building, budgeting and money management, health and nutrition, social skills development, homemaking, and more.